rabinacharya11/OpenSyllabus/flutter_course.md

 - Integration Testing.
 - Widget Testing.

+### Internationalisation of Flutter App
+- Creating app in multi language
+- Switching  the app langauges dynamicaly

+### Clean Architecture
+- Design Pattern
+- SOLID, DRY and KISS
+- MVP, MVVM, BLoC Patterns
+- Folder Strucutres

 ### Flutter Web And Desktop
 - Create and Pubish App On Web.
 - Create and Publish App On Desktop.

+### Isolates and Multi Threading in Flutter
+- What are isolates, when to use them
+- Multithreading in Flutter

+### Web Sockets in Flutter
+- What is web sockets ?
+- Chat App Using Web Sockets

 ### Earning Money With Flutter
 - Local Ads.